ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

 }
 {% endhighlight %}

-- 3.Find the executable file, e.g. `OpenCV_test`, in the build fold, e.g. `build_OpenCV_test`.
-Put a image, e.g. `lena.png`, in this fold, then open the terminal and type in:
+- 3.Find the executable file, e.g. `OpenCV_test`, in the build folder, e.g. `build_OpenCV_test`.
+Put a image, e.g. `lena.png`, in this folder, then open the terminal and type in:

 ```
 $ cd ./path-to/build_OpenCV_test